vidaud/seta/seta-doc/docs/general/how-runs.md

 ### Corpus preparation

-The corpus of the public policy-related European documents counts more than 500.000 documents, coming from the following sources: EUR-LEX, CORDIS, JRC PUBSY, EUROPARL.
+The corpus of the public policy-related European documents comes from the following sources: EUR-LEX, CORDIS, JRC PUBSY, EUROPARL.

 All the texts collected are in English only (except for some older legal texts where multiple languages are interleaved on the same page).